Sustainability interventions in nursing wards

 Implementation approach

 - Due to limited capacity at the current Is waste-to-energy plant that recycles incontinence materials, no new contracts can be established at this time.
-If your hospital is interested in this intervention, please inform the Together for greener healthcare programme team.
+If your hospital is interested in this intervention, please inform the Greening healthcare together programme team.

 - Beforehand, assess how many kilograms of incontinence material your hospital would like to offer for recycling.
 Once the total demand from hospitals is clear, the programme team can explore whether scaling up is possible.